thenervelab/hippius-sdk/README.md

-# Hippius SDK
+# Hippius

-A Python SDK for interacting with Hippius blockchain storage, designed specifically for ML developers working with Bittensor.
+A Python SDK and CLI for interacting with Hippius blockchain storage, designed specifically for ML developers working with Bittensor.

 ## Features